miconda/ruxc/README.md

 They are a simple alternative to the versatile cURL library, not depending on `libssl` or `gnutls` either.
-The functions are useful when willing to build a simple HTTP client in C, specially for multi-process applications when one wants to re-user the HTTP/S connection per process and do not care about multi-threading constraints of `libssl` or `libcurl`.
+The functions are useful when willing to build a simple HTTP client in C, specially for multi-process applications when one wants to re-use the HTTP/S connection per process and do not care about multi-threading constraints of `libssl` or `libcurl`.

 It supports setting custom headers for GET and POST requests as well as body data